 If you’re using the SME to narrate a course or presentation, you can use the audio recording functionality found in many authoring tools.
 These allow the user to record a unique audio file for each slide.

 RECORD AUDIO WITH DIGITAL RECORDER

-A simple solution is to find a quiet conference room and simply place a digital audio recorder on the table.
+A simple solution is to find a quiet conference room and simply place a digital voice recorder on the table.
 Do a sound check first to ensure you’re picking up both sides of the conversation.
 Use lapel microphones if needed.
-Digital audio recorders are not expensive.
-The Zoom brand has a good reputation for sound.
+You can find a good selection of voice recorders on Amazon that are in the $30 range.